Kim Barnas, CEO Catalysis USA

 Graeme Hay, Managing Consultant, University of Stellenbosch’s Business School

 Graeme started his Lean Six Sigma journey in 2002 as an operations excellence consultant and is a passionate student of creating excellence in organisations.
 He believes that developing the critical thinking capabilities at the middle and senior management level is the key to sustainable change, and that the Lean Six Sigma approach and techniques are foundational in this process.
 Graeme will facilitate the workshop ‘Implementing Lean by solving one frustration at a time

-Jim Farara and Craig Parker, Transformation team for Africa Liner Operations Centre, Maersk Line
+Jim Farara and Craig Parker, Transformation Team for Africa Liner Operations Centre Maersk Line

-Jim Farara has worked in Container shipping for 25 years, including – P&O Containers, P&O Nedlloyd and Maersk.
-Jim has worked in every aspect of the business – from Sales and Customer Services to Trade Management and Liner Operations – with expatriate posting in Africa, Asia, Europe and UK.
+Jim has worked in Container shipping for 25 years, including – P&O Containers, P&O Nedlloyd and Maersk.
+He has worked in every aspect of the business – from Sales and Customer Services to Trade Management and Liner Operations – with expatriate posting in Africa, Asia, Europe and UK.
 Jim was posted to Cape Town in 2007 to develop and head up Maersk’s Process Excellence division for Sub Saharan Africa.
 Since 2014 Jim joined the Africa Liner Operations Centre – and is currently the Transformation Director.
 Jim is a permanent resident of South Africa, is married and has three children.

-Craig Parker has worked in the Transformation and Maersk Line for a year learning a lot about Lean Management within the logistics/shipping industry in the process.
+Craig has worked in the Transformation and Maersk Line for a year learning a lot about Lean Management within the logistics/shipping industry in the process.
 Previously he worked in Quality Improvement/Project Management within the Public Health HIV sector.
 His educational background is in Neuroscience, Health Policy and Development Management.
 He loves running, soccer and sleep when he can get it.
 He recently moved to Cape Town with his wife and three children.

 Jim and Craig will be facilitating the half-day workshop Transforming your organisation’s Operating System: A Practical Session with Maersk Line.